The world is changing. It's time to create your video CV.

 All that needs to come across right from outset.

-Start by imagining you’re the employer who is recruiting.
+Start by imagining you’re the employer who is recruiting for an open job vacancy.

 It’s so important to understand that employers want genuine people, who have heart and warmth - and even vulnerability - as well as skills and drive and passion.